 Challenging you not only to understand the law, but also to apply it and consider its impact on society, our LLB Law course is distinctive through its student-focused teaching approach and the opportunity it provides you to study legal areas that are of particular interest to you.

-Surrey Law School is one of the most vibrant and innovative law schools in the country, with world class scholars in the field of international economic law, intellectual property law, Comparative Law, International and European Law, Environmental Law, Legal Philosophy and Legal Theory and Socio-Legal Studies.
+Our School of Law is one of the most vibrant and innovative law schools in the country, with world class scholars in the field of international economic law, intellectual property law, Comparative Law, International and European Law, Environmental Law, Legal Philosophy and Legal Theory and Socio-Legal Studies.
 We have created a unique platform so that you will benefit from our dynamic and stimulating intellectual environment.

 What you will study

 On our LLB Law course, you’ll gain a deep understanding of the main areas of legal knowledge, including law as it regulates the functions of the state (public law and criminal law), law as it regulates relations between private individuals (contract law and tort law), and law as it regulates the ownership and control of land and other property (land law, and equity and trusts).